protolambda/lmd-ghost/README.md

 Now we can do the same as in the spec, but the ancestor lookup will be cheap.
 Still, we have a problem where we consider *every* target, every time we make a choice between child-nodes, every step in the path from the justified block, to the eventual head.

+#### Drawbacks

+- The cache needs to be pruned
+- The ancestor data needs to be pruned, and remainder needs to be updated every time.
+ Either per finalization, or justification.
+Per-justification results in better lookup speeds.
+But the cost of doing an update may not be worth it.
+- We have to use **heights** (a.k.a. distance from genesis in number of blocks), instead of slots.
+ The implementation of Vitalik that this is extracted from is made to work for an older version of the spec, and does not seem to account for large gaps (i.e. multiple empty slots) between blocks.
+- Pruning, updating, and tracking block-height adds quite a lot to complexity, caching is hard to get right.

 ### Optimized LMD-GHOST by Vitalik Buterin: `vitalik`